Why Improv is for Everyone

 Improv Makes You Braver

 No script?
 No problem.
-Improv asks you to leap without a net, and in doing so, you realize you’re capable of more than you thought.
+Improv technique asks you to leap without a net, and in doing so, you realize you’re capable of more than you thought.
 That confidence doesn’t just stay on stage.
 It spills into your conversations, your workplace, and even how you approach everyday challenges.

 Improv Is a Community